Last Updated: November 13, 2021

 Sprinkle one cup of baking soda at the bottom of the dishwasher after removing larger buildups, and then run a short hot water cycle.
 Next, pour one cup of bleach at the bottom of the dishwasher and then run a full cycle on the hottest setting.

 To use bleach in a bleach safe dishwasher, pour one cup of bleach at the bottom of the washer and run a full cycle at the hottest setting.
-Alternatively, pour one cup of bleach in a bleach and dishwasher safe bowl and run a full cycle at the hottest setting.
+Alternatively, pour one cup of bleach in a dishwasher safe bowl and run a full cycle at the hottest setting.